circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 netsh interface portproxy add v4tov4 listenport=5700 listenaddress=0.0.0.0 connectport=5700 connectaddress=172.23.207.235
 ```

 Where listenport is a port in our window's host, listenaddress is the host's localhost, connectport is the host port defined in our deploy.yaml file, and connectaddress is the node IP address obtained using the following command.
+This command forwards traffice from http://localhost:5700 to http://172.23.207.235:5700

 ```bash
 kubectl get node -o wide